 With the first hint of Spring, many of us are ready to give our home a top-to-bottom cleaning, but there is one area it is often overlooked.
-Our cars take quite a beating during the winter, and need just as much attention as our home.
-I’ve partnered with Jiffy Lube® to bring you some Spring Car Cleaning Tips.
-One lucky reader will win $100 gift card — so be sure to read all the way to the end of the post!!
+Our cars take quite a beating during the winter and need just as much attention as our home.
+Today we are going to dust off winter with seven Spring Car Cleaning Tips.

 It turns out we clean our homes a lot more frequently than our vehicles.
-According to recent survey conducted by Jiffy Lube nearly nine-in-10 car owners say they clean their homes at least weekly, if not daily, but only half can say the same about how often they clean their vehicles.
+According to a recent survey nearly nine-in-10 car owners say they clean their homes at least weekly, if not daily, but only half can say the same about how often they clean their vehicles.
 Nearly a third admits they clean their vehicles a few times a year or less!

 So when do we take the time to clean out our cars?
 Nearly 30 percent of car owners take care of it when they’re at the carwash, but one-in-five try to keep up appearances by cleaning out their vehicles when they know they’ll be driving other people around.